vicch/leetcode/1-99/62/readme.md

 Note that many cells are calculated repeatedly, this can be optimizez by memorization (store the temp results in an array).

+## Bottom-up

+Based on the table in backtracking solution, we can populate the cells one by one (the bottom row and right-most column are pre-populated with 1s) with the number of paths starting from this cell, then return the value in the top-left cell.

 ## Combination

 For a `m x n` grid, no matter what path it is, it must be a combination of `m - 1` moves to the right side and `n - 1` moves to the down side.